itu-tid/lecture-notes/Lectures/Efficient Communication With the Backend.md

 See [Field Selecting](https://www.back4app.com/docs/react/data-objects/react-query-cookbook#88HKH) -- `exclude`, and `select` as a ways of retrieving only the necessary fields from a table.

-The corresponding SQL statement is `select name from ...`.
+The corresponding SQL statement is `select name from users` instead of saying `select * from users`.

 ### How to update elements on the screen when they change in the DB?